caseypanzer/project-two/README.md

     - Sort chronologically

 ##Schemas:
-  - Figure out how to add time stamp and author to schema
+  - Figure out how to add time stamp and author to schema [x]

+## TO FIX
+- Updates not posting who updated and time